 You want to have an amazing wedding day, a day that will be in your memories for the rest of your life.
 So it’s essential to keep your relationship happy and healthy during your wedding planning.
 If you can continue communicating, and keep a little perspective, you can get through almost any issue.

-Here are seven ways to keep your relationship strong during wedding planning, because admitting it’s stressful is half the battle.
+Here are six ways to keep your relationship strong during wedding planning, because admitting it’s stressful is half the battle.

 1. Know that you won’t be different

 One of the biggest mistakes you can make is assuming you’ll just breeze through wedding planning.
 Maybe you’ve watched your friends struggle, and you’ve rolled your eyes with a smug half-smile, assuming you and your partner would never be that way.
 Instead, accept that it will be tricky.
 Finding that you don’t agree on everything, feeling the stress—these things don’t make you a bad couple, they’re just side effects of a normal wedding planning process.
 Accepting this from the beginning means you won’t be blindsided later.

 We are going to assume that you are the one planning most of the wedding since that is the case for a majority of couples.
 When you find yourself overwhelmed during the planning process, the best thing to do is talk to your fiancé.
 He can help calm you down and see things rationally.
 Communication is key!!

 Having someone you can count on for better or for worse is the biggest wedding perk of them all.
 Also, bringing a problem to your partner will only help you solve it faster.

 Finances are, without the doubt, the biggest reason why couples fight during the wedding planning process.
 You should always discuss your individual financial situations and establish a realistic budget.
 This way, you won’t rack any debt, and you will be stress-free.
 You definitely don’t want your celebration of a lifetime to prevent you from reaching future goals, like buying a house.

 4. Express gratitude